VandorpKe/AI-CoordinatedMovement/README.md

 ### Selection

 To be able to move units around the field we are first gonna need the ability to select some units.
 This can be done by a number of ways, the mosst common ways are as followed.
 You will be able to select a unit with just LeftClick or by Shift-LeftClicking you can select multiple units.
 There's also the option to Click and Drag on the screen to select multiple units.

+To not confuse the player while selecting, we have to visualize this selection rectangle.
+This will give a nice and clean visual feedback on which units will be selected.
+These will be the ones that are in this rectangle ofcourse.
+It's best to also visualize which units we have selected.

+### Navigation

+Unity has a built in navigation mesh that you can bake on you world.